 Route-maps allow for flexible matching and setting path attributes.
 Multiple match statements using different matching methods(prefix and as_path) results in a logical AND.
 Multiple match statements using the same matching method results in a logical OR.

-The continue command in a route-map allows for execution to continue after a match is found.
+command in a route-map allows for execution to continue after a match is found.
 This can reduce the number and complexity of route-maps when used correctly.
 A route-map seq number can be specified to have execution continue at a specific entry.

 Example route-map entry: